✨ News ✨

 The implementation of MiRO, a Media-as-Place computer game

 This game demonstrates the idea of Media-as-Place storytelling.
-This work was presented at DIS 2019 Work-in-Progress track.
+This work was presented at the DIS 2019 Work-in-Progress track.

 Publication